Septic Tank Bacteria: The Key to Septic Tank Management

 Oregon Wildfires: A Growing Concern for septic tank system owners.

 Each year, Oregon faces the threat of wildfires, particularly during the dry summer months.
 These wildfires can quickly spread and cause significant damage to both urban and rural areas.
-The high temperatures, dry conditions, and strong winds can contribute to the rapid advance of wildfires, endangering lives, properties, and natural resources.
+High temperatures, dry conditions, and strong winds contribute to the rapid advance of wildfires.
+These factors endanger lives, properties, and natural resources.

 Impact on Septic Tank Systems after an Oregon Wildfire.